jyablonski/jyablonski_praq/concurrency/concurrency_notes.md

 The downside to threading here is it can cause small, cumbersome bugs that are hard to track and debug.
 You don't have direct control over the underlying processes.

 ## Asyncio
-Runs on a single processor and only one at a time.
+Runs on a single processor and only one at a time, similar to threading.
 Uses `cooperative multitasking` with each task announcing when they are ready to be switched out.
 You have to write code in a special way in order to accomodate this, but the benefit is that you're controlling that "switching out" process.

 A single python object, the `event loop`, controls how and when each task gets run.
 It knows the state each task is in.
 The ready state is when a task has some work to do and is ready to be run, and the waiting state means the task is waiting for some external thing to finish like a network operation.
 It picks the task that has been waiting the longest to run and then runs that.